Make your app easier to promote

 Get your app noticed!
-Aside from making your app the best it can be, there are things you can do that make it easy for the Windows Store and other sites to showcase your app and help it get more attention.
+Aside from making your app the best it can be, there are things you can do that make it easy for the Microsoft Store and other sites to showcase your app and help it get more attention.

-Windows Store requirements for featured apps
+Microsoft Store requirements for featured apps

-Include great screenshots and promo images
+Include great screenshots and images

 Build one version of your app, not one free version and a distinct paid version